Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Summary and a proposal

-From these we construct the ratios of cumulants $\rho(\varepsilon_2^2,\delta d_{\perp}/d_{\perp})$ and $S_{\mathrm{d}}$, as well as baseline subtracted ratios $\rho_{\mathrm{sub}}$ and $S_{\mathrm{d,sub}}$ to factorize the $\gamma$ dependence from the $\beta_2$ dependence (their definitions are repeated in Fig.~\ref{fig:17}).
-Eq.~\eqref{eq:26} can map any trajectory in the $(\beta_2,\gamma)$ diagram (top-left panel) onto new trajectories in various correlation plots as shown in the bottom panels (a)--(f).
-We note that the direction of the trajectory in the $(\rho,\langle\varepsilon_2^2\rangle)$ plane is opposite to that in the $(S_{\mathrm{d}},\langle\varepsilon_2^2\rangle)$ plane, and the trajectory in the $(\rho,S_{\mathrm{d}})$ plane almost collapses into a straight line.
+From these I construct ratios $\rho(\varepsilon_2^2,\delta d_{\perp}/d_{\perp})$ and $S_{\mathrm{d}}$, as well as baseline subtracted ratios $\rho_{\mathrm{sub}}$ and $S_{\mathrm{d,sub}}$ (their definitions are repeated in Fig.~\ref{fig:17}).
+Eq.~\eqref{eq:26} can map any trajectory in the $(\beta_2,\gamma)$ diagram from low-energy nuclear structure side (so-called ``Hill-Wheeler'' coordinate) onto new trajectories in various correlation plots from high-energy side as shown in the bottom panels (a)--(f).
+I note that the direction of the trajectory in the $(\rho,\langle\varepsilon_2^2\rangle)$ plane is opposite to that in the $(S_{\mathrm{d}},\langle\varepsilon_2^2\rangle)$ plane, and the trajectory in the $(\rho,S_{\mathrm{d}})$ plane almost collapses into a straight line.
 The $\gamma$ dependences in these plots follow a simple linear function of $\cos(3\gamma)$, while the $\beta_2$ dependence is more complex due to the offsets in Eq.~\eqref{eq:26}.
 The correlations are much well behaved for $\rho_{\mathrm{sub}}$ and $S_{\mathrm{d,sub}}$ as shown in the bottom row of Fig.~\ref{fig:17}.
 In particular, the differences between prolate and oblate deformation for these quantities are independent of $\beta_2$, and they are also expected to be nearly independent of centrality as suggested by Figs.~\ref{fig:9} and \ref{fig:11}.
-Therefore, we could determine the $\gamma$ angle of any nucleus with similar mass number, once the values of $\rho_{\mathrm{sub}}$ and $S_{\mathrm{sub}}$ are calibrated from collisions of prolate and oblate nuclei with known $\beta_2$.
+Therefore, one could determine the $\gamma$ angle of any nucleus with similar mass number, once the values of $\rho_{\mathrm{sub}}$ and $S_{\mathrm{sub}}$ are calibrated from collisions of prolate and oblate nuclei with known $\beta_2$.